 The Renewable Fuels Module (RFM) includes submodules representing renewable resource supply and technology input information for central-station, grid-connected electricity generation technologies, including conventional hydroelectricity, biomass (wood, energy crops, and biomass co-firing), geothermal, landfill gas, solar thermal electricity, solar photovoltaics (PV), and wind energy.
-The RFM contains natural resource supply estimates representing the regional opportunities for renewable energy development.
-Investment tax credits for renewable fuels are incorporated, as currently legislated in the Energy Policy Acts of 1992 (EPACT1992) and 2005 (EPACT2005).
-They provide a 10-percent tax credit for business investment in solar energy (thermal non-power uses as well as power uses) and geothermal power.
+The RFM contains renewable resource supply estimates representing the regional opportunities for renewable energy development.
+Investment tax credits for renewable fuels are incorporated, as currently legislated in EPACT1992 and EPACT2005.
+EPACT1992 provides a 10-percent tax credit for business investment in solar energy (thermal non-power uses as well as power uses) and geothermal power.
 The credits have no expiration date.
+EPACT2005 increases the tax credit to 30 percent for solar energy systems installed before January 1, 2009.

 Production tax credits for wind, geothermal, landfill gas, and some types of hydroelectric and biomass-fueled plants are also represented.
-They provide a tax credit of up to 1.9 cents per kilowatthour for electricity produced in the first 10 years of plant operation.
-New plants that come on line before January 1, 2008, are eligible to receive the credit.
-New renewable energy capacity from State renewable portfolio standards, mandates, and goals are accounted for.
+They provide a tax credit of up to 1.9 cents per kilowatthour (in 2006 dollars) for electricity produced in the first 10 years of plant operation.
+New plants that come on line before January 1, 2009, are eligible to receive the credit.
+New renewable energy capacity from State renewable portfolio standard programs, mandates, and goals are accounted for, but not those from unenforceable goals.
+Renewable sources eligible for both the production and investment tax credits (geothermal) are assumed to use the production tax credit.